Luxury self-catering renovated stable cottage at Inveruglas

 Inveruglas, Ardlui, Arrochar, G83 7DP

-With its unique location on the banks of Loch Lomond, ‘Stable Cottage’ is a cosy self-catering cottage which was part of the original farmhouse at Inveruglas and now a listed building.
+‘Stable Cottage’ is a luxury self-catering cottage uniquely located on the banks of Loch Lomond.
+The Cottage which was part of the original farmhouse at Inveruglas and now a listed building.
 The cottage is located discretely in the corner of the working farm steading and has recently been renovated.

 We have aimed to retain the character of the original building by including features such as the the oak staircase, wood burning stove and belfast sink.
 Next door is the old stable, hence the name.
 The luxury self-catering accommodation comfortably sleeps two and comprises of a kitchen/living area downstairs and en-suite bedroom upstairs with a double bed.

 - Private Loch side Access with spectacular Scenery